[Note: This post was edited on May 20, 2023, to update information from dictionaries and reference books.]

-Here’s the advice in Woe Is I: “If you’re talking about one thing that just happens to have two parts (like a pair of shoes), treat pair as singular: One pair of shoes is black.
-But add another pair and you have pairs: Two pairs are brown.”
+“If you’re talking about one thing that just happens to have two parts (like a pair of shoes), treat pair as singular: One pair of shoes is black.
+But add another pair and you have multiple pair or pairs; either plural is fine: Two pair [or pairs] are brown.”

-Fowler’s agrees: “The pl. form pairs is desirable after a numeral (e.g. seven pairs of jeans).
-The type seven pair of jeans is non-standard, at least in Br.E [British English].”
+And here’s a British reference, Fowler’s Modern English Usage (4th ed.): “The pl. form pairs is desirable after a numeral (e.g. seven pairs of jeans).
+The type seven pair of jeans is non-standard in BrE but standard in AmE.”

-So our advice is to use “pairs” in a situation like this: “Each package contains six pairs of socks.”
+So our advice is to take the path of least resistance and use “pairs” in a situation like yours: “Each package contains six pairs of socks.”

-As for the etymology, the word “pair” first showed up in English around 1300, according to citations in the Oxford English Dictionary.
+As for its etymology, the word “pair” first appeared in English writing around 1300, according to citations in the Oxford English Dictionary.
 It comes from Old French via Anglo-Norman.

 The OED has Middle English citations dating from the early 1400s of “pair” used after numbers greater than one.

 In fact, the dictionary says this usage “was until recently frequently used.”

 But Oxford labels the “unmarked plural” (that is, “pair”) as “Now regional and nonstandard.”

 This may or may not settle the argument.
 But no one will question the use of “pairs,” so it’s certainly the safer choice.